 In immigration court, you can admit or deny the allegations and charge of deportation.
-If the Immigration judge agrees not to deport, he or she will terminate your case.
+If the Immigration judge agrees not to deport you, he or she will terminate your case.
 If the judge disagrees, you remain in the process of deportation.

-4. The immigration Judge hears all evidence and decides to grant the relief or order deportation.
+4. The immigration Judge hears all evidence and decides whether to grant the relief or order deportation.

 Determining if You Can Appeal

 There are a few defenses against deportation from the U.S:

 1. The Basis for Appeal #1: Naturalization